-Going from one state to another can be fun and exciting, but there are a few things that you might want to consider to avoid getting yourself in trouble.
+Going from one state to another can be fun and exciting, but be prepared for some of the craziest laws in the United States, which you might want to consider to avoid getting yourself in trouble.

-In this article, JustFly gives you a sense of the craziest laws in the United States, laws you'll want to remember when you set out on your next adventure.
+In this article, JustFly gives you a sense of the wildest laws in the United States, laws you'll want to remember when you set out on your next adventure.

 Alabama